ultral/ultral.github.io/it/idlc-en.md

 ![Test](assets/200k_testing_pyramid.png?raw=true)

-I suggest that everybody has heard about XP practices or has been involved somehow in that process.
+I suppose that everybody has heard about XP practices or has been involved somehow in that process.
 There is almost the same for IaC.
 Those practices are based on a feedback loop.
 The crucial part of that feedback is testing.
 It helps you rapidly & cheaply check your changes.
 The gist of the pyramid is to have a lot of cheap & fast tests as the foundation.
 Also, there are some expensive & long scenarios on the top.

 We can split IaC testing pyramid into some layers: